 - 1st Violation: Written warning

 - 4th Violation: $400.00 fine and reduction in water availability to allow for basic water use needs.

 Each day of violation shall constitute a separate offense.

 Why is there a reduction in supply?

-LELWD’s overall well capacity has been reduced due to the presence of a contaminant known as PFAS in water from the Spectacle Pond well site.
+This significant drought is coupled with the reduced well capacity due to the presence of a contaminant known as PFAS in water from the Spectacle Pond well site.
 Tests have shown that the Spectacle Pond wells have PFAS at an average of 25 parts per trillion.
-These wells are being used minimally until work is completed on a temporary water main that will allow LELWD to blend water from the Spectacle Pond and Beaver Brook wells to reduce PFAS levels.
+A temporary water main has been constructed that allows LELWD to blend water from the Spectacle Pond and Beaver Brook wells to reduce PFAS levels.

-The purpose of blending the two sources is to lower the levels of PFAS below the new state PFAS standard of 20 ppt., but the system will still not be operating at full capacity.
-The blending solution will enable recovery of half of the Spectacle Pond well capacity.
+The purpose of blending the two sources is to lower the levels of PFAS below the new state PFAS standard of 20 ppt., but only enables recovery of half of the Spectacle Pond well capacity.
 That means there will be less water available during the drier and higher-use summer months.